 With a new month comes a new acting coordinator.
-I’d like to thank Wendy Tubman for her enormous contributions to NQCC over the past years in the position of coordinator.
+I, Maree, would like to thank Wendy Tubman for her enormous contributions to NQCC over the past years in the position of coordinator.
 Filling her role is a responsibility I’m not taking lightly and I am diving straight into continuing the good work of NQCC as the voice for the environment.

 Event: Pollution Free Politics, 18 May